Oren289/GeekHistorian/README.md

 # GeekHistorian
 Front End website
-This is simple frontend website built with html css and vanilla js
+This is a simple frontend website built with html css and vanilla js